Course Planning for Mathematics and Applied and Computational Mathematics Transfer Students

 Differential Equations is: Math 3D, and you must be done with Linear Algebra and Calc III to enroll.

-* All Math transfer students are ready to take Math 13, which is Intro to Abstract Math.
+* All Math/Applied and Computational Math transfer students are ready to take Math 13, which is Intro to Abstract Math.
 In this class you will learn how to write proofs.
 Most upper-div math courses (numbered 100 and above) are proof-based and require completion of Math 13, which makes this class VERY important for you to complete in your first quarter.
 If you already have credit for Math 13 (check your Degree Checksheet) then you might be able to choose from several upper-div math courses in the fall.

 If you have not yet completed Calc III, Linear Algebra, or Differential Equations, then it might be best to wait and take Math 13 in the winter.
 Math 13 is offered every quarter.